-While reports may be made anonymously, an individual's need for confidentiality must be balanced with obligations to cooperate with police investigations or legal proceedings, to provide due process to the accused, to conduct a thorough investigation or to take necessary actions to resolve a complaint, and the identity of parties or witnesses may be disclosed in appropriate circumstances to individuals with a need to know.
+Any individual who has knowledge of behaviors that may constitute a violation of this policy shall promptly report such information to the principal/designee.
+While reports may be made anonymously, an individual's need for confidentiality shall be balanced with obligations to cooperate with police investigations or legal proceedings, to provide due process to the accused, to conduct a thorough investigation, or to take necessary actions to resolve a complaint.
+The identity of parties and witnesses may be disclosed in appropriate circumstances to individuals with a need to know.

 The principal/designee at each school shall be responsible for investigating and resolving complaints.
-Once a complaint is received, the principal/designee shall initiate an investigation within forty-eight (48) hours of receipt of the report.
-If a report is not initiated within forty-eight (48) hours, the principal/designee shall provide the director of schools with appropriate documentation detailing the reasons why the investigation was not initiated within the timeframe.

-The principal shall notify the parent/legal guardian when a student is involved in an act of discrimination, harassment, intimidation, bullying or cyberbullying.
-The principal shall provide information on district counseling and support services.
+Once a report is received, the principal/designee shall initiate an investigation within forty-eight (48) hours of receipt of the report.
+If an investigation is not initiated within forty-eight (48) hours, the principal/designee shall provide the Director of Schools with appropriate documentation detailing the reasons why the investigation was not initiated within the required timeframe.
+The principal/designee shall immediately notify the parent(s)/guardian(s) when a student is involved in an act of discrimination, harassment, intimidation, bullying, or cyber-bullying.
+The principal/designee shall provide information on district counseling and support services.
 Students involved in an act of discrimination, harassment, intimidation, bullying, or cyber-bullying shall be referred to the appropriate school counselor by the principal/designee when deemed necessary.